fallingforest/fallingforest/Copilot/README.md

 ## Comparisons:

- - with SolarLint
+### SolarLint

-  * better at code suggestion than SularLint
+  - Copilot is better at code suggestion than SularLint
-  * use much smaller disk/ram/cpu usage than SolarLint
+  - Copilot uses much smaller disk/ram/cpu usage than SolarLint

- -  with TabNine(free)
+### TabNine(free)

-  * better at code suggestion & code understanding
+  - Copilot is better at code suggestion & code understanding
-  * TabNine does not have a live chat
+  - TabNine does not have a live chat
-  * Tabnine can not generate code based on comments/function name
+  - Tabnine can not generate code based on comments/function name

   + Tabnine has a better performance/faster code completion